 Spread the word.

 Now that you have crafted a professional and compelling marketing page for your therapy practice share it with your clients, colleagues and more.
-Use the social share buttons at the top of your profile page to post to your LinkedIn, Facebook, Twitter, and Google+ pages.
+Use the social share buttons at the top of your profile page to post to your profile on LinkedIn, Facebook, Twitter, and Google+ pages.

 Add your personalized “featured therapist” badge to your therapist website.
 Login to get your badge here!
 The more exposure your profile gets across multiple venues the more search power it has!